CEOs outraged after Charlottesville - and three quit Trump council

 Trump quickly responded by bashing Frazier.
 He tweeted that the Merck CEO "will have more time to LOWER RIPOFF DRUG PRICES!"

-Hours later, Trump denounced the KKK, neo-Nazis and White supremacists as "repugnant."
+Hours later, Trump denounced the KKK, neo-Nazis and white supremacists as "repugnant."

 Throughout the day, other CEOs on the manufacturing council condemned racism after the weekend's white nationalist rally in Charlottesville, Virginia.
 By Monday night, two others had joined Frazier in leaving.